-Just an hour’s drive south of Townsville, you can discover the friendly residents and laid-back atmosphere of the Burdekin - Sugar capital of Australia.Preview...Hide...
+Just an hour’s drive south of Townsville, come and discover all the Burdekin has to offer.Preview...Hide...

 Just an hour’s drive south of Townsville, you can discover the friendly residents and laid-back atmosphere of the Burdekin.
 The Burdekin district is the sugar capital of Australia and is one of the most prosperous rural communities in the country.
 The shire’s two main towns of Ayr and Home Hill make great stopover points, with their tree-lined main streets, ease of parking, great cafes and restaurants, host of specialty stores, shady parks and excellent public amenities.